 Nikki Sixx Net Worth

-Nikki Sixx Net Worth: Nikki Sixx is an American musician, songwriter, author, fashion designer, radio host, and photographer who has a net worth of $45 million.
+Nikki Sixx is an American musician, songwriter, author, fashion designer, radio host and photographer.
+Nikki Sixx has a net worth of $45 million.
 Sixx is best known as the co-founder, bassist, and primary songwriter of the band Mötley Crüe.
 He also has a successful solo career.

 When he was 17, Sixx moved to Los Angeles.
 He had a number of jobs including working at a liquor store and selling vacuums over the phone.
 These jobs gave Sixx the time to audition for bands.
 He joined the band Sister after answering an ad in a local newspaper.
 The band recorded a demo and not long after, Sixx was fired from the band.
 In the late 1970s, he legally changed his name to Nikki Sixx.